Welcome to today's edition of the Rush 24-7 podcast.

 His name is Luke Hockaday.

-Remember that name, Rush.
+Remember that name, Rush?

 Write it down.

-Luke Hockey from Maroa, Illinois.
+Luke Hockaday from Maroa, Illinois.

-I'm rocking a great kid.
+He's a great kid.

-He's a red shirt freshman be playing there next year.
+Be playing there next year.

 You got it.

-It's a quarterback.
+He's a quarterback.

 Yes, sir.

-Luke Hocaday, red shirt.
+Luke Hockaday, red shirt.

 All right.